UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_04.md

 ---

-## It is helpful to clarified that the areas are stacked on top of each other
+## It is helpful to clarify that the areas are stacked on top of each other

 ``` python
 alt.Chart(gm).mark_area().encode(